At a Glance

 Security Vetting

-Starting salary of £37,500 per annum with potential for an annual bonus and a market-leading pension scheme.
-Benefits include customisable options such as electric vehicle leasing, discounted gym membership, life assurance, tech vouchers, experience days and more.
-EDF emphasizes that success is personal and encourages a career that is unique to you.
+Alongside a starting salary of £37,500 per annum, potential for an annual bonus, and a market-leading pension scheme, your package will include customisable benefits such as electric vehicle leasing, discounted gym membership, life assurance, tech vouchers, experience days and more.

 #J-18808-Ljbffr